+44 (0)20 7353 2484 clerks@falcon-chambers.com

 Recent Cases

-• Charles Hunt (Holdings) Ltd v 77-82 Bridle Close (Freehold) Ltd [2023] UKUT 32 (LC): In an appeal against the premium payable on a collective enfranchisement claim, the Upper Tribunal conducted the matter by way of a rehearing as the FTT had reached its decision in a procedurally unfair manner.
-The Upper Tribunal considered that there was only a nominal sum payable for roof space development value and that, although leases prohibited subletting, there was no value in the ability to sell Deeds of Variation permitting the same.
-Edward was instructed on behalf of the successful nominee purchaser.
+• Charles Hunt (Holdings) Ltd v 77-82 Bridle Close (Freehold) Ltd [2023] UKUT 32 (LC): The Upper Tribunal determined the premium payable on a collective enfranchisement claim by way of a rehearing.
+Only a nominal sum was payable for roof space development value and there was no value in the ability to sell Deeds of Variation permitting subletting.

-• Adil Catering Ltd v City of Westminster Council [2022] UKUT 238 (LC): Edward appeared on behalf of the Appellant, who sought to challenge a financial penalty imposed as a result of its management of an HMO.
-The Upper Tribunal ruled on the meaning of the applicable Regulations and the threshold for the imposition of such a penalty, as well as the statutory defence of ‘reasonable excuse’ and the calculation of the penalty to be paid.
+• Adil Catering Ltd v City of Westminster Council [2022] UKUT 238 (LC): The Upper Tribunal ruled on the meaning of the Regulations applicable to the management of an HMO, the threshold for the imposition of a financial penalty under those Regulations, the statutory defence of ‘reasonable excuse’, and the calculation of the penalty to be paid.

-• Invergarry Court Ltd v Connolly & Ors [2022] UKUT 209 (LC): The Upper Tribunal considered whether the FTT had given sufficient reasons for its decision to appoint a manager pursuant to s.24 of the Landlord and Tenant Act 1987, and addressed the lessees’ complaints regarding mismanagement of service charges and unreasonable refusals of consent to assign.
-Edward was instructed for the appeal on behalf of the Respondent lessees.
+• Invergarry Court Ltd v Connolly & Ors [2022] UKUT 209 (LC): The FTT had given insufficient reasons for its decision to appoint a manager pursuant to s.24 of the Landlord and Tenant Act 1987.
+The Upper Tribunal also addressed the lessees’ complaints regarding mismanagement of service charges and unreasonable refusals of consent to assign.

-• UCP Plc v Nectrus Ltd [2022] EWCA Civ 949: Led by Paul McGrath KC and with Andrew Legg, the Court of Appeal allowed a second application under CPR 52.30 to re-open a refusal of permission to appeal and granted Edward’s client permission to appeal on the question of reflective loss, its application to ex-shareholders and its governing law.
-In so doing, the Court of Appeal found the previous decision of Flaux LJ ([2021] EWCA Civ 57) to be tainted by apparent bias.
-The Respondent conceded the appeal shortly before it was due to be heard.
+• UCP Plc v Nectrus Ltd [2022] EWCA Civ 949: Led by Paul McGrath KC and with Andrew Legg, the Court of Appeal allowed a second application under CPR 52.30 to re-open a refusal of permission to appeal and granted permission to appeal on the question of reflective loss.
+The previous decision of Flaux LJ ([2021] EWCA Civ 57) was tainted by apparent bias.

-• Kensquare Ltd v Boakye [2021] EWCA Civ 1725: Led by James Fieldsend, Edward acted for the successful Appellant.
-The Court of Appeal held that time is likely to be of the essence with regards to interim service charge machinery, and also considered whether legal costs could be recovered under the terms of a lease either as an administration charge or as a service charge.
-Edward acted as sole counsel at first instance and in the Upper Tribunal.
+• Kensquare Ltd v Boakye [2021] EWCA Civ 1725: The Court of Appeal held that time is likely to be of the essence with regards to interim service charge machinery, and also considered whether legal costs could be recovered as an administration charge or as a service charge.
+Edward was led by James Fieldsend in the Court of Appeal and acted as sole counsel at first instance and in the Upper Tribunal.

-• Church Commissioners for England v Beg LON/00AW/OLR/2020/0446: In perhaps the first case under section 61A of the Leasehold Reform, Housing and Urban Development Act 1993, Edward obtained substantial compensation for a landlord following an ineffective lease extension claim.
-The FTT considered the legislative framework and the valuation principles that apply.
+• Church Commissioners for England v Beg LON/00AW/OLR/2020/0446: In the first case under section 61A of LRHUDA 1993, the FTT considered the legislative framework and valuation principles that apply to a landlord’s claim for compensation following an ineffective lease extension claim.

 • UCP Plc v Nectrus Ltd [2019] EWHC 1732 (Comm); [2019] EWHC 3274 (Comm): Led by Andrew Butler KC and with Andrew Legg, the High Court determined bifurcated questions on liability and quantum of loss arising out of an investment management agreement.
-The decision involved principles regarding the interpretation of contracts, scope of duties, and reflective loss.
+The decisions address the interpretation of contracts, scope of duties, and reflective loss.

 • Wells v Devani [2019] UKSC 4: Led by Andrew Butler KC, the Supreme Court ruled on the formation of oral contracts, certainty of contracts, and the effect and application of the Estate Agents Act 1979.